kikiginanjar16/boilerplate-nestjs/README.md

 - **Data protection**: PII fields (email, phone, address) are encrypted via `pii-cyclops`, with audit-friendly base entities providing `created_by`, `updated_by`, and soft-delete metadata.
 - **TypeORM + PostgreSQL**: Auto-discovered entities, sensible defaults, and `BaseEntity` inheritance for consistent persistence layers.
 - **Observability & tooling**: Jest unit tests, ESLint, Prettier, rimraf cleanup, and deploy helpers for Dockerized environments.
+- **CLI scaffolding**: Pair with [crud-generator-nestjs](https://github.com/kikiginanjar16/crud-generator-nestjs) to bootstrap new CRUD modules that follow the same conventions.

 ## Prerequisites
 - Node.js ≥ 18 and npm ≥ 9 (or Yarn if preferred).